-An early action deadline usually opens in November and ends in December.
-This type of deadline gives students an opportunity to submit their application early and get a decision before the college admits regular admission students.
-Students who choose early action are usually notified before the new year.
+An early action application deadline usually opens in November and ends in December.
+This type of deadline gives students an opportunity to submit their college application early.
+They can get a decision before the college admits regular admission students.
+Students who choose to apply early action are usually notified before the new year.

-Students often choose this option because although they are being notified early that they have been admitted, they do not have to commit to attending that institution.
+Students often choose this college application deadline option because although they are being notified early that they have been admitted.
+They do not have to commit to attending that institution.
 They also do not have to respond until the general May 1 deadline.

 For students who are looking for the best option for them, this is a great start.
-Students who do not have a strong application may be pushed into deferment but that is not necessarily a bad thing.
-The college is not saying no, they just want more information before making a final decision.
+Students who do not have a strong college application may be pushed into deferment but that is not necessarily a bad thing.
+Most schools are not saying no, they just want more information before making a final decision.

 Many students get early action and early decision confused.
 Students who get an early decision are bound to attend the institution.
+It is a binding commitment.
 This may not work for those students who want to keep their options open.

 Unless the student knows they have an extra money available to cover those costs, this may not be the wisest option to consider.

-Students who need extra time to write their essays or gather additional information use these options because it also gives them time to figure out financial considerations as well.
+Students who need extra time to write their college essays or gather additional information use these options.
+It also gives them time to figure out financial considerations as well.
 While this is the most convenient, there are also issues that may occur.
 Students who are deferred or not accepted may have to put their dreams on hold if there are no other options available.

 There are many colleges and universities who offer rolling admissions.
-This is convenient for students who have not decided in a reasonable time which institution they want to attend.
-These institutions have a few windows where students can apply.
-They then review these applications all throughout the window until they have filled all spots.
+Rolling admissions is convenient for students who have not decided in a reasonable time which institution they want to attend.
+These institutions have a few windows where students apply instead of hard college application deadlines.
+They review these applications throughout the window until they have filled all spots.

-Each school has their own process and policies to follow, so interested students should not wait until the last minute to start.
+Each particular school has their own college admissions process and policies to follow, so interested students should not wait until the last minute to start.

 Depending on where the transfer student is in their educational journey, they may still be required to have a high school transcript submitted.
-Transfer students should still have recommendations, other transcripts and information ready to submit by March or April if they plan on attending in the fall.
+Transfer students should still have recommendations, other transcripts and information ready to submit by March or April if they plan on attending the fall semester.